CillianHourican/CLS-Hackathon-2023/README.md

-# CLS-Hackathon-2023
+# Computational Science Modelling Hackathon 2023

+## Awards:

+We will award two prizes to the best teams (based on voting):
+    1st prize: 50 Euro voucher
+    2nd prize: 25 Euro voucher
+The vouchers can be used to celebrate your success with some drinks and snacks in the Oerknal/Polder(????)

+## Schedule and location:

+15:00-17:45 you can work in four rooms SP L1.07, L1.12, L2.06, L2.07
+17:45 pizza and drinks outside the lecture room L1.01 18:00-18:45 your 5-min presentation in room SP L1.01

-## General Rules
+## General idea:

+You will work in teams of 4 students.
+Please register your team on Canvas (People - Groups - Hackathon teams)

+We booked 4 rooms, so the teams can sit at some distance from each other and talk without disturbing others.
+Please pick any room you like, avoid overcrowding.
+We will visit these 4 rooms to answer your questions.

+You are free to use any programming language, toolkit and visualization tool.

+## Presentation:

-You have untill 17:45 to work on your model in teams.
-You can stay in the lecture room or somewhere nearby.
-At 17:45 everybody comes back to the lecture room and we start presenting the results.
-Every team only has about 5 minutes to show interesting results and things they did, so use your time wisely!
-Try to put an emphasis on visualisation of your results, as this is the quickest way to get information across.
+At 18:00 you will present the results.
+Every team will have only about 5 minutes.
+Try to visualise your results, as this is the quickest way to get information across.
+After the presentations, everybody can vote for the best team.
+Based on the voting results, we will award prizes to the winners.

-Cillian, Parva and Lera will hang out in the lecture room to answer your questions.
-During work, you can stay in the lecture room or work with your teammates nearby.
-For the coding and modelling, you are free to use any programming language, toolkit and visualization tool (as long as it's your own work).
-For the presentation part, all visualization forms are allowed if you can share it with the audience.
-Lera and Cillian will judge your work and presentation and award prizes for the winners.

 If you have questions at any point, feel free to ask.
 Happy modelling!